UVIT/AstroSat observation of TW Hya: Results and Discussion

 We further estimated the mass accretion rate from accretion luminosity using the \autoref{Lacc_Macc_rel}.
 We find the accretion rate of TW Hya as 6.2 $\times 10^{-9}$~$M_\odot/yr$ (for the SED fit with UVIT data) and 2.8 $\times 10^{-9}$~$M_\odot/yr$ (for the SED fit with GALEX data).
-The values match well with our spectroscopic analysis, as well as with the literature values \citep{Venuti, Robinson, greg_2023_TWHya}.
-We also compute the filling factor (area of the UV emitting region/ area of the star) to be 0.18\% (for the SED fit with UVIT data) and 0.08\% ((for the SED fit with GALEX data)).
-This is comparable to the filling factor derived for TW Hya of 0.26\% by \cite{ingleby2013} and to the filling factor of other T-Tauri stars.
+The values match well with our spectroscopic analysis, as well as with the literature values \citep{Venuti, Robinson, greg_2023_TWHya, Wendeborn_2024_TWHya_ULLYSES}.
+The VOSA tool also provides us the values of radii corresponding to the best-fitted black-body and photospheric (BT-Settl-CIFIST) models.
+We have used this information to compute the filling factor (area of the UV emitting region or area covered by the accretion hot spot/ area of the star) to be 0.18\% (for the SED fit with UVIT data) and 0.08\% (for the SED fit with GALEX data).
+This is comparable to the filling factor derived for TW Hya of 0.26\% by \cite{ingleby2013}.
+However, variations in the filling factor lead to increase or decrease in the shock spectrum regardless of wavelength, essentially scaling the luminosity of the emission \citep{ingleby2013}.
+As we have seen here, filling factor from the UVIT observation is found to be $\sim$2 times larger compared to that from the GALEX observations, and the same scenario reflects in the accretion (black-body) luminosity as well.